The Inn of the Sixth Happiness: Plot

-The story begins with Aylward (Ingrid Bergman) being rejected as a potential missionary to China because of her lack of education.
-Dr. Robinson (Moultrie Kelsall), the senior missionary, feels sorry for her and secures her a position in the home of Sir Francis Jamison (Ronald Squire), a veteran explorer with contacts in China.
+The story begins with Gladys Aylward being rejected as a potential missionary to China because of her lack of education.
+Dr. Robinson, the senior missionary, feels sorry for her and secures her a position in the home of Sir Francis Jamison, a veteran explorer with contacts in China.
 Over the next few months, Aylward saves her money to purchase a ticket on the Trans-Siberian Railway, choosing the more dangerous overland route to the East because it is less expensive.
-Sir Francis writes to his only surviving friend in China, veteran missionary, Jeannie Lawson (Athene Seyler), who agrees to accept Gladys as a much-needed assistant at her mission in the remote county of Yangcheng.
+Sir Francis writes to his only surviving friend in China, veteran missionary, Jeannie Lawson, who agrees to accept Gladys as a much-needed assistant at her mission in the remote county of Yangcheng.
 Lawson has set up an inn for muleteers, where the men can get clean food for their animals, communal beds without bugs, a good hot meal and Lawson's free stories (from the Bible).
 The film follows Aylward's acculturation, until tragedy strikes and Lawson dies when a balcony collapses.
-Captain Lin (Curt Jürgens), the commander of Yancheng's garrison, advises Aylward to go home and wishes her well as he leaves.
+Captain Lin Nan, the Eurasian commander of Yancheng's garrison, advises Aylward to go home and wishes her well as he leaves.

-Aylward takes over running the inn, with the help of Yang (Peter Chong), the devoted cook, who tells the stories himself while teaching Aylward Chinese.
-The local Mandarin (Robert Donat) appoints Aylward as his Foot Inspector, charging her with enforcing the government's command that the ancient practice of foot binding be eradicated.
+Aylward takes over running the inn, with the help of Yang, the devoted cook, who tells the stories himself while teaching Aylward Chinese.
+The local Mandarin appoints Aylward as his Foot Inspector, charging her with enforcing the government's command that the ancient practice of foot binding be eradicated.
 She succeeds in this assignment, winning the esteem of the people and of the Mandarin as she travels regularly through the mountains, earning the nickname "She who loves" and becoming a Chinese citizen.
 When Lin, now a Colonel, returns to prepare the region for war with Japan, she has just stopped a prison riot.
 Lin goes with her on her rounds.
 Before he leaves, they confess their love.

 In 1937, Japan invades China.
 An air raid shatters the city, killing Yang.
-The Mandarin evacuates the population to the countryside, and Li (Bert Kwouk), a former prisoner, comes to help Aylward with her five adopted children.
+The Mandarin evacuates the population to the countryside, and Li, a former prisoner, comes to help Aylward with her five adopted children.